-Your doctor may suggest surgery when:
+Your doctor may suggest surgery to treat your heartburn or reflux symptoms when:

 Risks of any anesthesia are: